We often come across questions from people asking what the best stack is for sulbutiamine use and also the best dosage

 Sulbutiamine exerts its effects as a selective and very strong antagonist at N-methyl-D-aspartate (NMDA) receptors.
 In the brain, NMDA receptors are primarily found in the basal ganglia and cortex.

 They control brain activity, including movement, perception, cognition, learning, memory and emotions linked with impulse control especially aggression.
 Increased activity in these areas leads to the creation of these often undesirable impulses/feelings/thoughts etc.

 That is why sulbutiamine is purported to be an anti-aggressive drug.
-As we will see, it does have a significant mood
+As we will see, it does have significant mood-enhancing capabilities.

 How Sulbutiamine Works in The Brain

 The way sulbutiamine works is by blocking the NMDA receptors in the brain.
 It stops the signals from getting into your brain which causes a calming effect.
 This blocking process decreases anxiety and also increases dopamine levels which we will discuss in more detail later in this article.

 Neurotransmitters are substances that carry messages from one neuron to another across a small space, called a synapse.
 When these messages reach their destination they are taken up by tiny sacs called vesicles, which then release them into the gap between neurons (the synaptic cleft).

 The messages which are sent from neuron to neuron are called neurotransmitters and there are a vast array of these, all with different roles and effects.
 Some examples include serotonin, dopamine, noradrenaline (norepinephrine), etc.

 These neurotransmitters can affect the perception of a feeling or even initiate it.
 For example, dopamine is known to be released in anticipation for an event that you're looking forward to such as receiving some money or experiencing a pleasurable activity.
 Dopamine is used for creating feelings of happiness and pleasure.